trewa-nek9585/speech-streaming-nodejs/README.md

-# StreamingSpeech2TextByWithNodeJS
+# streaming-speech2text

-This is sample code change streaming speech to text by NodeJS.
+This is sample code that change voice data to text.(Cloud Speech-to-Text streaming)

 ## Premise